Paulof1010/paulof1010/README.md

-## Hi there 👋
+## Hi there, my name is Paulo 👋

-<p>Welcome, my name is Paulo!
-Here you'll find some of the projects I've done in my developer career.</p>
+<h3>Welcome!
+Here you'll find some of the projects I've done in my developer career.</h3>

 <!--
 **Paulof1010/paulof1010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.